 NOW ON DVD AND streaming on-demand!

 During our 2013 fundraising campaign, more than 100 generous donors stepped forward and helped us to exceed our goal.
 Their support made it possible for us to record a weekend of live performances at Lost Nation Theater in Montpelier, Vermont, and create a DVD version of the show available now to individuals and community groups who are interested in exploring their heritage and discussing their community’s history.
-Order your DVD copy — or [NEW!] the streamable on-demand version — at the top of this page!
+Order your DVD copy below or find the link to the streaming version at the top of this page!